Detective Chinatown 3: Plot

 The trio headed to Kobayashi's apartment only to find out that her flat has been broken into and she has been kidnapped.
 Jack then barges into Kobayashi's apartment and started blaming the group for Kobayashi's disappearance.
 After a tussle with Tang and Noda, Jack decided to put their differences aside and work temporarily with the trio as they were on the same boat of investigating the same case.
 Thru the CCTV footage outside Kobayashi's apartment, the group managed to locate the suspect who had kidnapped Kobayashi and after a lengthy game set up by the kidnapper, only Tang and Qin made it through the challenges and found out where Kobayashi was kept.
 However, upon arriving, Tang and Qin noticed Kobayashi was already tied up with metal chains and chest deep in water.
-Just then, the kidnapper appeared and challenged Qin to a psychological match stating that the valves that is pouring water into the well is connected to his pacemaker and the only way to save both Kobayashi and Tang who had gone down to the well in an attempt to save Kobayashi is to kill him as he's already a dead man walking.
-With time running out, Qin had no choice but to push the kidnapper down into the well who then hit the concrete floor outside the water catchment area and died but in the process, as the kidnapper had stated, closed the water valves but this also caused Qin to be arrested for murder.
+Just then, the kidnapper appeared and challenged Qin to a psychological match, stating that the valves that are pouring water into the well are connected to his pacemaker, and that the only way to save both Kobayashi and Tang, who had gone down to the well in an attempt to save Kobayashi, is to kill him as he's already a dead man walking.
+With time running out, Qin had no choice but to push the kidnapper down into the well, who then hit the concrete floor outside the water catchment area and died but in the process, as the kidnapper had stated, closed the water valves but this also caused Qin to be arrested for murder.